 Who We Are

-Under the direction of Mr. Steve Taylor, we are the award-winning South-Doyle High School Band from Knoxville, Tennessee.
+Under the direction of Mr. Danny Mull, we are the award-winning South-Doyle High School Band from Knoxville, Tennessee.
 Our organization is made up of some of the highest achieving students in the school.
 We are among the top academic and social leaders in our community, and the support we receive from school administration, teachers, parents, and the community at large provides us with unbound potential.

 Over the years, neighborhood schools closed, merged, and transformed into new entities which provided South Knoxville and South Knox County residents the opportunity to forge new and stronger bonds as a community.
 Our school was founded on the need for change, yet bound to the traditions of old institutions.
 In the first South-Doyle Yearbook back in 1992, a banner reads, "Change Becomes Tradition".